ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-sg.md

 ![managessl](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/general-information/tab-ssl-le.png){.thumbnail}

 Your Let's Encrypt SSL certificate is now installed and active.
-You can now use it with your new website(s) by switching, for example, to your new [website(s) in HTTPS](/pages/web_cloud/web_hosting/ssl-activate-https-website).
+You can now use it with your new website(s) by switching, for example, your new [website(s) to HTTPS](/pages/web_cloud/web_hosting/ssl-activate-https-website).

-### Special case: Regenerate the Let's Encrypt SSL certificate on a Web Hosting plan <a name="regenerate-ssl"></a>
+### Special case: Regenerate the Let's Encrypt SSL certificate on a web hosting plan <a name="regenerate-ssl"></a>

 When you use your web hosting plan, you may need to add multisite domain names/subdomains at a later stage, for which you will need to enable the SSL option.